NjeriMuchiri/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Listing the last 10 lines of a file task4 - Listing the last 10 lines of a file task5- Printing the first 10lines of a file
+Listing the last 10 lines of a file task4 - Listing the last 10 lines of a file task5- Printing the first 10lines of a file rask6 - printing the third line of a file.